Ultimate Guide to Using AI for Public Speaking: Boost Your Preparation, Clarity, and Confidence

 Avoiding Overreliance and Keeping Your Voice Authentic

-AI makes preparation faster and clearer, but your voice is at the heart of your presentation.
-The goal is to use AI as support, not as a replacement for your thinking or your experience.
-You can let AI help with brainstorming and organisation, but your stories, your tone, and your perspective create the real connection.
+AI makes preparation quicker and clearer, but your voice sits at the centre of the presentation.
+Let it help with brainstorming and organisation; keep your stories, your tone, and your perspective firmly your own.

 Microphone for public speaking